The project awards are officially known as the INNOVATE NZ Awards of Excellence.

 In a nutshell, the INNOVATE Awards are for projects and consulting work that raise the bar of performance.
 They award projects that shift what is considered standard practise in the industry.
 It's about more than delivering "business as usual" or just doing a good job.
 Clients should expect that of any ACENZ Member.
 But to win an INNOVATE Award means that the project delivered and "above and beyond" experience or work to the client.
 They changed the game, and elevated the industry.
 We choose to recognise this type of achievement as it constantly sets a new bar to achieve and thus continually evolves the talent and innovation within the industry.
 Learn more about the general process, download our guidance documents and more here.

-See the 2017 Innovate Award Projects and Winners here.
+See the 2018 Projects and winners here and the 2017 projects and winners here.
 When a project has been identified as an exceptional community project, the judging panel can choose to bestow a Community Award, learn more about the past winners of the Community Award here.

 What can an award be made for?